Oliphaunte/pocket_url/README.md

 # Notes

 - There is a production version of the application that can be seen here: https://pocket-url.fly.dev/ (It may take a moment to load as it only has one machine assigned and it hibernates)
-- There is a workflow that is designed to show a simpel CI/CD workflow for the app from dev to production, that runs testing and formatting
+- There is a workflow that is designed to show a simple CI/CD workflow for the app from dev to production, that runs testing and formatting.
 - All instructions below assume you are working with an Apple environment

 # Setup